kincl/blog/content/posts/scusa-disk-image.md

 ### Step 3: Put It All Together

-The last step is to build the disk image, setting up the partitions, bootloader, and copying the necessary files including the squashfs volume to the boot partition.
+The last step is to build the disk image, setting up the partitions, boot loader, and copying the necessary files including the SquashFS volume to the boot partition.

 ```bash
 truncate -s 8G /work/output/boot.img